Foundation Board of Directors

 Dr. Nedra Vincent has been part of the Emergency Department Staff at San Antonio since 1988.
 She grew up in Southern California and attended Cal Poly Pomona receiving her Bachelor of Science degree.
 Then she attended medical school at Loma Linda University.

-Nedra is a member of the faculty at Loma Linda, a member of various committees including Behavioral Health, Family Medicine, Pediatrics, Quality Management, and Emergency.
-She and her husband, Dr. Terry Lepper, DVM, live in Claremont and are very
+Dr. Vincent is a member of the faculty at Loma Linda, a member of various committees including Behavioral Health, Family Medicine, Pediatrics, Quality Management, and Emergency.
+She and her husband, Dr. Terry Lepper, DVM, live in Claremont and are

 very active in supporting the Hospital Foundation.
 They both have been very active in local organizations, especially Rotary.

 JANIS KAYE YERKEY, DIRECTOR

 Janis Yerkey has been a fixture in the community for 67 years, 31 of which were dedicated to being the Director of San Antonio Community Hospital’s Stroke Unit and Progressive Care prior to her retirement in 2013.
 Janis has degrees in Nursing Business

 Management and Organizational Management.
 At one point, she was the Director for the ICU, CCU, CSDU 2nd and 3rd DOU, and Cardiac Rehab, all simultaneously.
 She is a member of the American Association of Critical-Care Nurses (AACN) and was a participant

-in the development and conversion of the Cardiac-Step-Down unit and Out-Patient Observation Services, and stroke unit and has served on several committees with the most recent being the planning and development of the Vineyard Tower.
+in the development and conversion of the Cardiac-Step-Down unit and Out-Patient Observation Services, and stroke unit and has served on several hospital committees.

 Born in Redlands and a long-time resident of Alta Loma, Janis has four children, Michael, Stacy, Eric, and Marc, who have endowed her with 8 grandchildren and 2 great-grandchildren.
 Janis enjoys traveling, gardening, musical arts, as well as playing

 and teaching her grandchildren.